 5. Create Attractive Packaging

 One of the quickest and best ways to capture people’s attention is to put together attractive packaging for your items.
 With some creativity, any company can come up with a noteworthy design for their containers, boxes or packages in which they place their products.
 If your offering is lying on the shelf with similar products being provided by competing businesses, having beautiful product packaging can easily give your product a leg up.

-Even if your items are already selling well, try to make your boxes or packages with with buyers leave your shops look beautiful and welcome.
+Even if your items are already selling well, try to make your boxes or packages with buyers leave your shops to look beautiful and welcome.
 There’s a good chance that others will notice what those who’ve bought your item are carrying, notice the logo/tagline or your business on the package and make an inquiry about where it came from.
 Whether you have a big or small brand, getting your tagline and logo out in on the streets will attract potentially more audiences than just making it available online.

 6. Try Physical Mail

 There’s no doubt that a well-planned email marketing strategy can work wonders for your company.
 But that’s no reason to ignore snail mail.
 Many customers still prefer the old-fashioned physical mail.
 Also, sending physical mails also delivers a sincerer and personal experience, perhaps simply due to the fact that those getting this offline mail understand that it takes a business more than just a bit of time and effort to send snail mail.

 Moreover, sending promotions, coupons and other marketing materials via mail also provides businesses with an ideal opportunity to deliver their promotional materials that could motivate individuals to head out and visit your business to see its offerings.
 Whether you have the budget to deliver snail mail on a frequent basis or not, physical mail is still one of the best opportunities a business has for traversing the offline/online barrier.